Story #2619

 I'd say the disk caching is best left up to the particular filesystem and driver, though I agree batch-accessing the various filesystem content unit (symlink) traits might prove more efficient than random-access as the various system readahead buffers might get flushed more often with the latter approach.

-Updated by milan almost 6 years ago
+Updated by milan over 6 years ago

 Having spoken with ttereshc I realized I have been ignoring one use case: the availability of the collected inspection data outside of the scope of the integrity tool the SQLite file would provide.
 In this usecase an advanced user would like to draw their conclusions based on a custom, hand-made SQL query rather than on the integrity tool report, the usability of the data being proportional to the collected traits amount.
 Providing the same functionality thru current implementation would be cumbersome as it goes the opposite direction: reduce the traits collecting as much as possible.